dmbarbour/wikilon/docs/AwelonLang.md

 ### User Interfaces

-In general, bots may publish some 'services' to a shared registry.
-Some of these services would be intended for other bots, but we could also register services that the user will interact with to obtain a projection over the environment.
+In general, bots may add some 'services' to a shared registry.
+Some of these services would be intended for other bots, but we would also register services that the user will interact with to obtain a projection over the environment.
 This supports tight integration between a projection and bot-created variables, active interfaces with notifications, and a simple security model insofar as administrators constrain bots and bots constrain lesser users.

 Users will be able to interact with multiple projections, e.g. across multiple widgets or windows.
 These projections may be provided by multiple different bots.
 However, they should all use the same transaction.
 That is, users should be able to perform updates in multiple windows then 'commit' them all together.
 Further, even before committing, every time we perform an edit we should be able to reactively observe the change in every other window that depends on the modified variables.
 This supports lightweight, robust extension of user interfaces with alternative views, controllers, macros, etc. by adding new bots.
 It also simplifies debugging - a debugger interface is essentially just another UI extension.